 Now we speak with one voice.
 United across tribe, religion and gender, we stand together and face those that try to divide us.

 We pledge to Nigeria our country: to serve her with all our strength, to defend her unity, to uphold her honour and glory.
-And we will vote for our future.

 We ask that you listen to and collaborate with us.
 That you create 3 million jobs each year and tackle corruption, healthcare, education, gender discrimination, and agriculture; with investments and policies that unlock the potential of young Nigerians.